Updated on January 24, 2023

 Another great way of creating a focal point is to use implied lines that are all sort of pointing to the focal point.
 This technique can be used to emphasize the focal point if you're working with a limited color palate or can't utilize contrast to help communicate your idea.
 This doesn't mean you should create a bunch of arrows pointing at your focal point, but you can use the positioning of other elements to all lead the viewer's eye to the focal point.

-Inconsistent placement of the different elements within the design can also destroy the flow of things, and muddy the focal point.
-After all, a focal point helps establish visual hierarchy in the design and by placing elements with no real thought behind it will only create a confusing design.
+- Inconsistent placement of the different elements within the design can also destroy the flow and muddy the focal point.

 It's up to you to decide how you're going to create a strong focal point for your design.
-To learn more about the importance of a focal point in graphic design, as well as the other vital principles check out the Keys to Amazing Graphic Design Layouts.
-And for more training check out the many graphic design tutorials.
+To learn more about the importance of a focal point in graphic design, as well as the other vital principles check out Pluralsight's Graphic Design learning path.